t-haehnel/VFTModels/README.md

 ## 1. Semantic Relatedness Model training using a Wikipedia Corpus

 Pretrained Semantic Relatedness Models can be downloaded from **Todo**.
-However, Semantic Relatedness Models can be also trained individuall, e.g. for other languages:
+However, Semantic Relatedness Models can be also trained individuall, e.g. for other languages, following this procedure:

 First, download a Wikipedia Corpus.
 Thus, go to from https://dumps.wikimedia.org/backup-index.html and click the link for your language (e.g. enwiki for English Wikipedia).
 Then locate the correct Wikipedia Corpus (named ...-pages-articles.xml.bz2, e.g. enwiki-20221020-pages-articles.xml.bz2) and download it to your computer.